How to replace carbon monoxide detector

 How often should I replace my carbon monoxide detector?

-Carbon monoxide detectors should be replaced every 5-7 years or when the manufacturer recommends.
+Carbon monoxide detectors should be replaced every 5-7 years, or as recommended by the manufacturer.

-What are the signs that my carbon monoxide detector needs to be replaced?
+What are the signs that a CO detector needs to be replaced?

 Connect with certified professionals in your area